 So far, we have seen that the quantum fluctuations of the OTOCs in the IHO and HO are exactly zero.
-This is because $x(t)$ \eqref{classical-motion} is linear in $x(0)$ and $p(0)$, and it will not happen in general potential $V(x)$.
-On the other hand, if the potential $V(x)$ has a hill (valley), the region near the hill (valley) will be approximated by the IHO (HO) and the quantum fluctuations of the OTOCs will be suppressed.
+This is because $x(t)$ in Eq.~\eqref{classical-motion} is linear in $x(0)$ and $p(0)$, and it will not be true in the general potential $V(x)$.
+On the other hand, if the potential $V(x)$ has a hill (valley), the region near the hill (valley) will be approximated by the IHO (HO), and the quantum fluctuations of the OTOCs will be suppressed.
 Particularly, a classical particle near the hill will show a butterfly effect, and the Lyapunov exponent is computed from the curvature of the potential as

-Here, we have taken $x=x_{\rm saddle}$ as the position of the top of the hill, since it is a saddle point in the phase space and we have defined $\lambda_{\rm saddle}$ as the Lyapunov exponent associated with this point.
-Hence, if we can prepare sufficiently localized wave packets corresponding to classical particles near the hill, the OTOCs would show the exponential developments with the Lyapunov exponent $\lambda_{\rm saddle}$ and the quantum corrections would be small.
-(In order to prepare such localized wave packets in general potential $V(x)$, the potential hill should be sufficiently isolated.)
-Indeed, we have seen in FIG.~\ref{Fig-wave} that the deformation of the IHO potential by the infinite walls do not affect the relation \eqref{OTOC-proposal}.
+Here, we have taken $x=x_{\rm saddle}$ as the position of the top of the hill since it is a saddle point in phase space, and we have defined $\lambda_{\rm saddle}$ as the Lyapunov exponent associated with this point.
+Hence, if we can prepare sufficiently localized wave packets corresponding to classical particles near the hill, the OTOCs would show the exponential developments with the Lyapunov exponent $\lambda_{\rm saddle}$, and the quantum corrections would be small.
+(In order to prepare such localized wave packets in the general potential $V(x)$, the potential hill should be sufficiently isolated.)
+Indeed, we have seen in Fig.~\ref{Fig-wave} that the deformation of the IHO potential by the infinite walls does not affect the relation \eqref{OTOC-proposal}.